 A trip to Japan is definitely one of the most popular travel options for expats in Seoul.
 This is especially true for long weekends or extended public holidays, such as Chuseok (the annual harvest festival that usually takes place in September or October).

 What makes travelling to Japan so easy is the fact that many expats won’t need a visa.
-Expats from the UK, USA, Canada, New Zealand and Australia are entitled to 90 days visa-free and will get their passports stamped on arrival.
+Expats from the UK, USA, Canada, New Zealand and Australia are entitled to a 90-day visa-free stay and will get their passports stamped on arrival.
 It is advisable for expats to double-check whether they would need a visa before planning this trip.

 One popular Japanese city that is easily accessible from South Korea is Fukuoka.
 Flights from Seoul to Fukuoka take about an hour and a half and can be relatively cheap.
 Expats who have more time on their hands should consider taking a ferry.
-The ferry from Busan to Fukuoka takes around three hours, is cheaper than flying and is a unique adventure.
+The ferry from Busan to Fukuoka is an overnight journey taking around 11 to 12 hours, is cheaper than flying and is a unique adventure.

 Fukuoka is known for its parks, shrines and castles.
 There are also many shopping options and a robot museum.